Psionics (role-playing games): PSI World

 Psi World is a game from the 80's put out by Fantasy Games Unlimited that focused on psionic powers.
 The player characters were either psi-cops on the hunt for psychics, or they were psychics on the run.
 Being psychic was illegal in this dystopia.
 Psionics were the result of a plague that nearly wiped out humans.

 Silver Cord

 Another game that focuses on psionic powers.

 The World of Synnabarr

 A game by Raven c.s.
 McCracken, The World of Synnibarr.

 Science-fiction themed RPGs in general

 Psionics is sometimes used as a setting-compatible replacement for magic in role-playing games with science-fiction settings, particularly in the form of optional additional rules, such as in Star Frontiers.
-This is also true, to some extent, of settings, such as Star Trek and Star Wars, taken from films, television series or literature, though often (as in the two examples given) psionics are already present in some form in the setting.
+This is also true, to some extent, of settings, such as Star Trek, Warhammer 40,000 and Star Wars, taken from films, television series or literature, though often (as in the two examples given) psionics are already present in some form in the setting.